karthikchiru12/Algovis/README.md

 #### Update:
 1. Several Cheatsheets for various subjects are added.
 (May 2019). <br>
 2. A new Dataset section is added.
 (June 2019).
-3. Jekyllified the site to make future builds easily and Thanks to Mr.Sri Pravan Paturi.(July 2019)
+3. Jekyllified the site to make future builds easily.
+And Thanks to Mr.Sri Pravan Paturi.(July 2019)

 #### Screenshots :